JetXu-LLM/jetxu-llm.github.io/_posts/2025-10-20-beyond-the-diff-llamapreview-catches-critical-bug.md

 When I launched LlamaPReview on [Hacker News in October 2024](https://news.ycombinator.com/item?id=41996859), I expected some polite feedback from a few dozen developers.
 Maybe a handful of installations.

-Instead, the post hit **#28 on the front page**.
+Instead, the post hit [#28 on Hacker News Daily front page](https://news.ycombinator.com/front?day=2024-10-30).
 Over 100 upvotes.
 42 comments debating what "good code review" really means.
 And then the installations started rolling in—and they haven't stopped.

 Over the following months, I iterated based on user feedback—adding deeper dependency analysis, inline comments, and architectural diagrams.
 By August 2025, the Advanced tier was ready, and the response validated something important: developers don't want more AI noise.
 They want tools that respect their time and surface what truly matters.